Shipping Container Houses: Affordable and Sustainable or Tacky as Hell?

 There is no denying that shipping container houses offer exciting, cost-saving opportunities for those keen to build their own home without the price-tag and extended waiting periods of traditional building construction.

-Are shipping container homes affordable and sustainable?
+Is shipping container houses affordable and sustainable?
 They certainly can be.

 Are they tacky?
 With the increasing popularity of shipping container homes and the vastness of design opportunities available, most would agree that homes constructed from shipping containers need not be tacky – with some considered luxurious and extravagant.